 A national park on the east side of the Potomac River which runs from the Lincoln Memorial in the west to the Capitol Building and Supreme Court in the east, the National Mall also includes the grounds of most of Washington’s National Museums.
 Occult researchers in the employ of various U.S. institutions as well as ASI frequent both the Archives and the Library, and it is rumored that both buildings house considerably-sized secret collections not open to the public.
 Union operatives working as groundskeepers or security personnel keep close watch on the Mall for signs of paranormal activity at all hours of the day and night.

 The oldest Jesuit school in the United States, Georgetown University has connections to many hunter groups across the world.
 The Department of Theology encourages cooperation and fellowship between many different religious traditions, and novice hunter cells in D.C. often include Georgetown theology students who compare methods of dispatching extranormal entities with their peers in order to ensure that their allies are well-informed when they’re on a monster’s trail.
+Recently, Contingent operatives investigating an Avernian gate that opened on the M Street Bridge made a new ally in the Theology Department—Father Raymond Brest, whom they rescued from a daemonic pitcher plant in a strange corner of the Underworld.
 The School of Science boasts formidable courses of study in both biochemistry and neurobiology, and ASI frequently recruits graduates from those programs for its own endeavors in understanding paranormal biology and developing its advanced-skills agents.
 Also of note in this region of D.C. is a trio of small islands in the middle of the Potomac River just southwest of the university campus – a cursed location known to locals as the Three Sisters that is believed to be haunted by three Algonquian sisters who drowned in the rapids.

 The Central Intelligence Agency is headquartered in Langley, with a university for incoming agents in nearby Chantilly.
 ASI founder and CEO Elijah Sharpe was a CIA agent prior to becoming the leader of the Contingent, and continues to support the Agency with intelligence from his own endeavors when prudent and necessary.